FlagX/WAECM/README.md

 ## Usage

 Once the container has started, you can go to localhost:8080 in your browser.
-Authenticate with "user" and "password".
+Authenticate with given usernames and passwords:__
+Max Mustermann, Username: max, Password: maxmax__
+Gabi MusterFrau, Username: gabi, Password: gabigabi__ Erika Test, Username: erika, Password: erikaerika

 You can also obtain the used resources using the backend's REST API.

 ### REST API

-GET http://localhost:8080/counter - get the current counter value POST http://localhost:8080/counter - increment the counter by one
+Account:
+GET http://localhost:8080/userinfo - get an object of the logged in account

+Transaction:
+GET http://localhost:8080/transactionsByAccountId - get all transactions where user is involved POST http://localhost:8080/transfer - get id of created transaction POST http://localhost:8080/commit - return true if commitment succeeded, false otherwise

-Basic authentication is used ("username" "password")
+OAuth2 authentication is used.

 ------------------------------------------------------------